MDU-PHL/troika/README.md

 # Troika

 Detection of resistance mechanisms in _Mycobacterium tuberculosis_ is dependent upon identification of SNPs that may confer decreased susceptibility to anti-mycobacterial drugs.
-TBrnr is a pipeline, which implements [TB-profiler](https://github.com/jodyphelan/TBProfiler) and its related database to detect resistance conferring mutations from Illumina read data and filters these results for reporting for public health and clinical use in Australia.
+Troika is a pipeline, which calls SNPs for both phylogenetic analysis and determination of AST.
+Troika leverages high quality tools, including [Snippy](https://github.com/tseemann/snippy) and [TB-profiler](https://github.com/jodyphelan/TBProfiler) and its related database to detect resistance conferring mutations from Illumina read data and filters these results for reporting for public health and clinical use in Australia.

 ### Motivation

 There are many tools and databases available, however, for the purposes of reporting genomic AST for _M. tuberculosis_ in the context of public health and clinical use in Australia customisation is required.
-Rather than reinventing the wheel, TBrnr leverages a high quality database and detection tool which is highly customisable.
+Rather than reinventing the wheel, Troika leverages a high quality database and a detection tool which is highly customisable.

 ## Pipeline

-TBrnr is designed for batch reporting of AST in _M. tuberculosis_ isolates generated from Illumina reads.
+Troika is designed for batch reporting of AST in _M. tuberculosis_ isolates generated from Illumina reads and phylogenetic analysis and clustering to identify potentially related isolates.
+This pipeline is in use at MDU Victoria Australia for Tuberculosis surveillance and AST reporting.

 ### Installation